Saudi prince warns against any attack on Iran

 Iran has rejected both accusations, saying they are aimed at stoking fears in the region.

-The prince said that while Saudi Arabia did not favor a military option, it would continue to press Iran publicly, including possibly at the United Nations, in hopes of heading off future threats.
+The prince said that while Saudi Arabia did not favour a military option, it would continue to press Iran publicly, including possibly at the United Nations, in hopes of heading off future threats.

 "We fully support tightening of the sanctions, assertive diplomacy and concerted action via the United Nations," he said.